MaxHillebrand/LightningMultiSig/README.md

 The paper is written in an open source process, and published under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by/4.0/legalcode).
 If you'd like to contribute to the research and writing, please submit an issue, fork the repository, commit the changes on your own branch, and issue a pull request when you're satisfied with your work.
 I have 1001 questions and thank all the peers whom I can bather to ask them.
 If you have a proposal, feedback or question, don't hesitate to [reach out](/https://towardsliberty.com/contact)!
 Thank you very much for your support!

+The thesis is due on July 1st 2019 and written under the direction of [Prof. Dr. Bernd Kaltenhaeuser](https://www.dhbw-vs.de/hochschule/mitarbeitende/bernd-kaltenhaeuser.html).

 ## Possible Approaches

 I have no clue how to best do this.
 As far as I know, there is no proposal or implementation in existence yet.
 However, there are several approaches that might lead to the desired outcome and evolve into a suitable solution.
 All this is very much subject to change, new approaches will be discovered, and wrong ideas discarded.
 See the [Research file](/Research.asciidoc) for prerequisite work.